vsekhar/browser-ablation/README.md

 Measuring site performance benefits from a close connection with publisher business outcomes.
 Establishing this connection is difficult and often confounded by concurrent changes to site UX, content and product offerings.

-Causal connections between performance and business outcomes require randomized A/B testing on live traffic.
-Sites, frameworks and analytics providers support such experiments within the scope of the components they control, e.g. by varying the image or javascript payloads, or delaying server response.
-However, these methods do not always have a direct relationship to user-observable performance.
+**Causal connections** between performance and business outcomes require randomized A/B testing on live traffic.
+Sites, frameworks and analytics providers may support such experiments within the scope of the components they control, e.g. by varying the image or javascript payloads, or delaying server response.
+However, these methods do not always have a direct relationship to user-observable performance and/or require large interventions affecting many users to produce measurable effects.

 Internally, Chrome has used browser-based experiments that modify memory use and establish causal connections between memory use and user experience.
 These studies are known as ablation studies, and are common in other black- or grey-box testing environments like machine learning.